edrodriguez/MyUTScheduler/README.md

 THIS IS ALL YOU NEED FOR NOW.
 The following is for actual development.
 We'll talk more about it later

+### To start Express NodeJS Production Server:
+nodemon server/app.js

+go to localhost:7777
+NOTE: Can run webpack dev server and nodemon simultaneously, in one terminal do: yarn dev and open localhost:8080 in browser, then in another terminal do: nodemon server/app.js and open localhost:7777 in browser

 ### Git Workflow

 Before doing anything run: